superczar/home-assistant/README.md

 1.
 ## Remote Control

-1. 2X Harmony hub – 1 for living room TV, audio and HVAC, 1 for Home Theater projector, Audio and HVAC
+1. 2X Harmony hub – 1 for living room TV, audio and HVAC, 1 for Home Theater projector, Audio and HVAC, integrated via native HA harmony integration
 2. 1 X ESP8266 Tasmota IR – Based on a Oakter remote flashed to run Tasmota IR.
-The HVAC control required a custom called [tasmota\_ihvac](https://www.home-assistant.io/integrations/tasmota_irhvac)
+The HVAC control required a custom integration called [tasmota\_ihvac](https://www.home-assistant.io/integrations/tasmota_irhvac)

+1.
+## Cameras &amp; Security

+#### Lock

+1. Rear Door: Kwikset Z-wave lever lock – Integrated with Smartthings but not with HA.
+Should be easy but I cannot think of a use-case
+2. Main Door: Yale YDM7116 – This one is an oddball.
+The lock uses a BT module that is used for phones in proximity.
+Additionally, it uses a wifi-BT bridge called the yale link bridge that enables remote connectivity.

+Notes: The Kwikset Z\_wave is very flakey.
+It intermittently Lost connection with the ST hub – and worse, each time that happens, it results In its battery getting drained – presumably because it keeps searching for the hub.
+In addition, the lock hardware is quite flimsy.
+Cannot recommend this at all – Also the reason I purchased the Yale and moved this to the rear door.

+In contrast, the yale build quality is massively better and the connection is super reliable.
+Unfortunately there is no documentation available on the Yale link bridge, nor can I find much info on the interwebs either

+#### Camera

+I use a mix of 7 cameras from Foscam and Hikvision all wired to a Hikvision NVR.
+I initially enabled rtsp streaming but later switched to static images instead for faster renders on lovelace.
+The rationale being I can always use the Hikvision app if I need to view the actual stream.

+#### Doorbell

+Ring Video Doorbell (the basic variant) – Integrated via HA Ring native.
+Automation to flash a couple of lights when someone rings the bell.

+1.
+## Logging and Graphing

+Now I really wish HA had native logging support for long term data, esp for sensors as I am sure this would be a very common use case.

+As things stand, I have configured an influxdb installation on another VM coupled with the Grafana plugin.
+It was a somewhat steep learning curve and I guess I am using these two tools to only 5% of their capability but for now, this will do.

+As it&#39;s been only a few days of using influx, I have not yet got down to setting up downsampling sensor data but I guess I will want to get it done with before a month or so.

+Here is a sample grab from domoticz that shows how downsampling is handled on it.

+1.
+## Other bridges on the network

+1.
+### HABRIDGE

+Used for Alexa integration.
+I really cannot say enough good things about [habridge](https://github.com/bwssytems/ha-bridge).

+Setup and installation is trivial on any linux box.
+Configuring it for domoticz or HA is extremely user friendly and intuituive.
+Once configured, it is also very reliable.
+This has historically been the primary method of interacting with devices in my household by everyone .

+If you have not used habridge, I really recommend you do try it once.

+1.
+### Homebridge

+Was used extensively for [homekit](https://github.com/homebridge/homebridge) integration over the last few years.
+I have for now disabled this as I play around with the native homekit integration on HA